 Storing Your Pressure Washer in the Winter

 When it comes to the Winter season in the UK it is dark mornings, dark nights and usually a heavy frost.
-Now as you prepare to go into winter tidying up outside and putting things back into your shed or garage until spring, there are a few things to beware about when it comes to storing your pressure washer.
+Now as you prepare to go into winter tidying up outside and putting things back into your shed or garage until spring, there are a few things to beware about when it comes to storing your karcher pressure washer for winter storage.

 Due to the freezing temperature at night in winter you don’t just want to pack your pressure washer away like you would any other day and leave it there for 2-3 months in the shed, then when you bring it out in spring you find that it isn’t working properly and water is coming out all over the place.
 You may think this isn’t a problem due to the 5 year warranty you have, but sadly they won’t help you as water damage due to not winterising it isn’t covered.

 So before you use it one last time before it gets put away we have a little guide on very simple things to do before putting it away so that it is ready for use when you next bring it out in a couple of months.